What is affordable housing?

 The share that you can purchase is worked out by the Housing Association according to what you can afford.
 The bigger the share you buy, the less rent that you will need to pay.
 You will need to be able to raise a mortgage for the share you want to purchase unless you have sufficient savings to buy your share outright.

-For more information on how to apply for shared ownership, please contact the West Lindsey Homes Choices Team or for properties for sale, you can visit the Help to buy East Midlands website.
+For more information on how to apply for shared ownership, please contact the West Lindsey Homes Choices Team or for properties for sale.

 You could be eligible for shared ownership if: